wnmurphy/wnmurphy.github.io/_posts/2023-08-25-strategies-for-eliminating-llm-parroting.md

 tags: ['langchain', 'chatbot', 'llm']
 ---

-LLMs have been described as "[stochastic parrots](https://en.wikipedia.org/wiki/Stochastic_parrot)" (see the LangChain logo/mascot) because they appear to be conversing, but are actually just probabilistically repeating words that they've learned.
+LLMs have been described as [stochastic parrots](https://en.wikipedia.org/wiki/Stochastic_parrot) (see the LangChain logo/mascot) because they appear to be conversing, but are actually just probabilistically repeating words that they've learned.

 ## Parroting in conversation

-This is most obvious when an LLM starts responding as the user, continuing both sides of the conversation rather than ending it's turn.
+Parroting is most obvious when an LLM starts responding as the user, continuing both sides of the conversation rather than ending it's turn.

 Here's an example...